EmileePetrie/Notebook/Module-1.md/object-biography.md/readme.md

 After the war, Brant negotiated the Haldimand Proclamation of 1784, which granted the Iroquois a large tract of land on the Grand River (Hutchinson, 2011).
 This Proclamation was later the subject of controversy around Indigenous ownership of land when Brant sold approximately 350,000 acres of the land for income despite resistance for the British (Sugden, 1996).
 His sale of the land is seen as progressive in that it set a precedent for Indigenous ownership of land and what that constitutes, or it is seen as a bad decision because the Iroquois could have done more with the land they lost than they could with the little money that they earned from the sale.
 Although this was a controversial move in Brant’s part, it was not his most controversial legacy.

 Brant is controversial because of his participation in both Indigenous and European cultures.
 He converted to Christianity early in his life and spent his later years translating religious texts into Mohawk.
 Although he was proud of his culture, he was seen as an assimilationist because he encouraged Indigenous peoples to convert to Christianity and because he supported British schooling (Sugden, 1996).
 Peter Farrugia perhaps best describes the controversies around Brant when he wrote:
-<indent>For commentators who seek to preserve traditional Aboriginal culture, Brant is seen either as someone who sold out his people without
-<indent>compunction, or who was fooled by the practised tongues of the British colonizers.
-Those who see accommodation to the presence of
-<indent>British as far-sighted, however, regard Brant’s policies as sagacious (2012, p.
+      For commentators who seek to preserve traditional Aboriginal culture, Brant is seen either as someone who sold out his people without compunction, or who was fooled by the practised tongues of the British colonizers.
+Those who see accommodation to the presence of British as far-sighted, however, regard Brant’s policies as sagacious (2012, p.
 131).
 One’s views on Brant are shaped by how one views Canadian history and the country’s relationship with Indigenous peoples.
 Brant’s acceptance of British people and their culture can been viewed to have positive, negative or both effects on the future of Indigenous peoples in North America.
 Brant is an important figure in Canadian history, no matter how one views him, because of these controversies and how they helped shaped Canada.